ai4os/ai4-docs/source/user/overview/api.rst

 .. tip::
-    The best approach to integrate your code with DEEPaaS is to create an empty template using the :doc:`DEEP Modules Template <cookiecutter-template>`.
+    The best approach to integrate your code with DEEPaaS is to create an empty template using the :doc:`AI4OS Modules Template <cookiecutter-template>`.
 Once the template is created, move your code inside your package and define the API methods that will interface with your existing code.